Sex Therapy Online: Help For Sex Concerns

 Can a sex therapist really help me?

-The role of sex therapists
+The role of a sex therapist in sexuality and mental health

 A qualified sex therapist is a licensed mental health professional certified through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 Certified sex therapists may be psychologists, social workers, or counselors with specialized training in treating individuals and couples coming to them for support.
 They are sexual educators and mental health professionals with a license in their state to practice therapy and help people through sexual difficulties or sexual function issues.
 A sex therapist can also often offer other types of counseling, as they have the same education as other licensed mental health providers at their level.